luc-demeyer/noviat-apps/l10n_be_intrastat_product/README.rst

 Assistance
 ----------

-Contact info@noviat.com for help with the implementation of Advanced CODA processing in Odoo.
+Contact info@noviat.com for help with the implementation of this module.